DKMap-VIS/DKMap/README.md

 #### Path Modification (Required Before Running)
 Please update the file paths in the following code file according to your local environment.
 - File：app.py
-     - line 35: .csv included position, alignment metric, image path and prompt of all data points.
+     - line 35: (a .csv file) included position, alignment metric, image path and prompt of all data points.
-     - line 53: .npy included your data embedding.
+     - line 53: (a .npy file) included your data embedding.

 - File: Main.vue